 - sexual misconduct

 - criminal investigations

 - a serious error related to unsafe practice

 If you have serious concerns about a social worker, you need to tell us as soon as possible.
 You can read more about how to raise a concern about a social worker.

 If the adjudicators decide that an interim order should be applied to a social worker's registration, this will happen immediately.
-The interim order will be reviewed every six months by the adjudicators, unless the order is changed, or we need to apply to the High Court for an extension.
-If it is extended, it will be reviewed every three months.
+The interim order will be reviewed initially after 6 months and then every 3 months by the adjudicators.
+We can apply for the order to be extended by the High Court.

 A social worker may apply for an early review of the order if there is new information by contacting the case review team.